Amphibious warfare: Gallipoli

 The first large scale amphibious operations, ones that were to heavily influence theorists in the decades to come, were conducted as part of the Battle of Gallipoli in 1915 against the Ottoman Empire during World War I. The Gallipoli peninsula forms the northern bank of the Dardanelles, a strait that provided a sea route to what was then the Russian Empire, one of the Allied powers during the war.
 Intending to secure it, Russia's allies Britain and France launched a naval attack followed by an amphibious landing on the peninsula with the eventual aim of capturing the Ottoman capital of Constantinople (modern-day Istanbul).
 Although the naval attack was repelled and the land campaign failed, the campaign was the first modern amphibious landing, and featured air support, specialized landing craft and a naval bombardment.

 The seaplane tender HMS Ark Royal supported the landings under the command of Commander Robert Clark-Hall.
 Seaplanes were used for aerial reconnaissance, ground support for the troops landing at Anzac Cove and the bombing of fortifications.
 Ark Royal was augmented by a squadron from the No. 3 Squadron of the Royal Naval Air Service, operating from a nearby island.

-Initial landings took place in unmodified rowing boats that were extremely vulnerable to attack from the shore defences.
+Initial landings, starting on 25 April, took place in unmodified rowing boats that were extremely vulnerable to attack from the shore defences.
 The first purpose-built landing craft were built for the campaign.
 SS River Clyde, built as a collier, was adapted to be a landing ship for the Landing at Cape Helles.
 Openings were cut in her steel hull as sally ports from which troops would emerge onto gangways and then to a bridge of smaller boats from the ship to the beach.
 Boiler plate and sandbags were mounted on her bow, and behind them a battery of 11 machine guns was installed.
 The machine gun battery was manned by Royal Naval Air Service men.
 Work began on painting River Clyde's hull sandy yellow as camouflage, but this was incomplete by the time of the landing.

 It was soon clear that the Turkish defence was equipped with rapid-fire weapons, which meant that ordinary landing boats were inadequate for the task.
-In February 1915, orders were placed for the design of purpose built landing craft.
-A design was created in four days resulting in an order for 200 'X' Lighters with a spoon-shaped bow to take shelving beaches and a drop down frontal ramp.
+In February 1915, orders had been placed for the design of purpose built landing craft.
+A design was created in four days resulting in an order for 200 'X' Lighters (or X-lighters) with a spoon-shaped bow to take shelving beaches and a drop down frontal ramp.

 The first use took place after they had been towed to the Aegean and performed successfully in the 6 August landing at Suvla Bay of IX Corps, commanded by Commander Edward Unwin.